 Images, symbols and stories reflect deep narratives about our world and who we are.
 Narratives can lead a nation to war and keep communities in poverty, but they can also dismantle bias and energize movements.
 The Narrative Initiative is a training and networking resource for Atlantic Fellows and social change leaders.
 The Initiative will develop Fellows’ understanding and capacity to use culture, language and stories that move hearts and minds.

-The Atlantic Fellows for Social and Economic Equity programme is funded by a generous grant from the Atlantic Philanthropies.
-From its inception, The Atlantic Philanthropies have invested in people and in their vision, opportunity, and ability to realise a better world.
+The Atlantic Fellows for Social and Economic Equity programme is funded by a generous grant from The Atlantic Philanthropies.
+From its inception, The Atlantic Philanthropies has invested in people and in their vision, opportunity, and ability to realise a better world.

 The Atlantic Philanthropies will invest over $600 million, alongside other partner organizations and governments, to support the work of the global network of thousands of Atlantic Fellows over the next two decades, and beyond.
 This investment – in both the Atlantic Fellows and the institutions that will support and nurture them – is the foundation’s final and biggest bet ever.